RomanKue/docs-example/docs/app-dev-handbook/external-services.md

 Copy the token from the `secrets.yaml` to the `KUBERNETES_TOKEN` environment variable.

 ⚠️ Never add the token to your source code, this is confidential information, which should not be shared in plain text.
+⚠️ The token may be updated by the UNITY platform at any time.
+So if the token is not valid anymore after some time, just download a new one.

 After the environment was configured correctly, start Quarkus and call the endpoint: